sandeepPRL/House-Sale-Prices-Predication-/README.md

 Data Description-
 train.csv - the training set
 test.csv - the test set
-for mor Find data_description.txt on repository.
+for more info- Find data_description.txt on repository.